dylwedma11748/JTegraNX/README.md

 Because this program was written in Java, you will need to have it installed on your computer, you can download Java [here](https://www.java.com/en/).

 This program is only supported on Windows Operating Systems, sorry for any inconvenience.

+## Functions
+- Payload injection (obviously)
+- Custom arguments
+- Config system (similar to favorites in [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI))
+- SD card mounting (Select "Load Config" to find it)

+## Usage
+1. Choose payload or config
+2. Inject

+## Using configs
+The new config system allows you to save what you entered in the "Payload Path" field and the "Arguments" field and load it again in another session.

+  # Loading a config
+  Simply click on "Load Config" and JTegraNX will search the "configs" directory for any valid config files.
+Select the config you wish to use and click on "Load".

+# Credits
+- suchmememanyskill for allowing me to include [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer).